 The Company has entered into independent contractor agreements with individuals that are operating in the capacity of our management team, or that are serving in an advisory role.
 These agreements were effective at various dates commencing July 17, 2012, and can be terminated upon 30 - 90 days' notice.
 Independent contractor expense for the year ended December 31, 2014 was \$465,500 and for the year ended December 31, 2013 was \$120,000.
-One of these contractors accounted for 13% of our total expenditures for the year ended December 31, 2014 and for 100% of our total expenditures for the year ended December 31, 2014.
+One of these contractors accounted for 13% of our total expenditures for the year ended December 31, 2014 and for 100% of our total expenditures for the year ended December 31, 2013.
+This independent contractor's agreement was terminated as of November 7, 2014.
 All other independent contractors holding management team positions converted to full-time employees prior to December 31, 2014.